Applications for this grant are currently closed. Please watch for future funding opportunities.

 Payment Method: The payment of the award amount will occur in no less than 8 instalments.
 Certain percentage of the total award amount up to 20 % of the total award amount will be paid immediately after signing the grant and submission of the valid bank account by Recipient.
 However, if the project implementation requires a higher percentage of advance payment than 20 %, the Office of Public Affairs will make a payment based on the Recipient’s justification.
 The rest will be paid upon submission of the interim and final program and financial reports by Recipient.
 Each award document will contain detailed payment information.
 The USG holds the right to retain the last payment up to 10 % of the award amount until all project activities are completed and the final program and financial reports submitted by the Recipient and approved by the Grant Officer and the Grant Officer Representative.

 Before submitting an application, applicants may wish to review all the terms and conditions and required certifications which will apply to this award, to ensure that they will be able to comply.
-These include: 2 CFR 200, 2 CFR 600, Certifications and Assurances, and the Department of State Standard Terms and Conditions, all of which are available at this link.
+This include:

 Recipients will be required to submit financial reports and program reports.
 The award document will specify the forms and how often these reports must be submitted.

 For more information, please contact us by phone: + 387 33 704-285,704-344, fax: + 387 33 704-432 or e-mail at SarajevoHomestayBiH@state.gov